Cheekitos/CSMA-Test/_mods/alone-in-windstorm.md

 engine: "Call of Chernobyl"
 release_date: "2022-03-19"
 short_description: "Far from the Zone, you're a meterologist working a remote weather station in the Arctic.
 You recently lost all contact with civilization.
 When your only colleague vanishes trying to fix the radio, you step into the frozen wilderness to find answers."
 description: "Alone in Windstorm is a S.T.A.L.K.E.R. mod yes, but it's not your typical S.T.A.L.K.E.R. game.
+It's more of an indie game build on the CoC Engine.
 We're far from the Zone here, in a remote weather station lost on Russia's Kola Peninsula.
 There's no mutants, factions or anomalies.
 Only the bitter cold and wild animals waitng for their next meal.<br>Cut off from the outside world and running low on supplies, you'll need to find a way out of this freezing world.
 You'll have to navigate using a hand-drawn map and compass, manage hunger, thirst, cold, craft essential tools, weapons, and hunt and fish to survive.<br>Alone in Windstorm is a beautiful, atmospheric and deeply immersive experience for people who love slow, careful exploration and demanding survival mechanics.
 A fully voiced, original story that unfolds through letters, recordings, and the remains of a world you're trying to escape."

 gallery_images:
   - "screenshot01.jpg"